 By the way you can add string to your 3D star and add it to your Christmas tree.
 Or you can put it in a transparent tall glass as an add on to your Christmas decor.
 It’s really up to you.

 The edges of the tin may cut you finger so be careful while making this.
 Use protective gloves if you think you need it.
-Also keep out of rich of children, especially the little ones.
+Also keep out of reach of children, especially the little ones.
 Preventive measurement is better.

 This DIY project is so cute that you may be collecting more cans.
 LOL!!!
 Because, personally, I’ll be making more of this for next Christmas.
 And thinking of a project for 4th of July… Guess you have idea of my next project.